Direct Diffusion Score Preference Optimization via Stepwise Contrastive Policy-Pair Supervision: Experiments

 \section{Experiments}

-We assess the effectiveness of DDSPO on a range of conditional generation tasks, focusing on its ability to improve alignment and perceptual quality.
-We focus on scenarios where human-labeled preference data are not readily available—a common situation across many practical domains—and therefore generate preference data via perturbed prompting.
-Note that the preference datasets used in prior studies~\citep{pickscore, zhang2025itercomp} are currently not publicly accessible.
-In this section, we begin with a controlled 2D toy experiment (\cref{sec:exp:toy}) to validate DDSPO’s core mechanism under minimal conditions.
+We assess the effectiveness of DDSPO on a range of conditional generation tasks, focusing on its ability to improve alignment and perceptual quality. \dohyun{It is important to note that, for text-to-image alignment, there is no publicly available preference-labeled dataset; accordingly, we instantiate the contrastive policy pair using TF-CPP.} In this section, we begin with a controlled 2D toy experiment (\cref{sec:exp:toy}) to validate DDSPO’s core mechanism under minimal conditions.
 We then apply DDSPO to two practical text-to-image tasks: improving prompt-image alignment (\cref{sec:exp:align}) and enhancing aesthetic quality (\cref{sec:exp:aesthetic}).
-Finally, we explore the different prompt perturbation methods together with its efficient variant (\cref{sec:exp:perturbed}).
+Finally, we explore different prompt degradation strategies for TF-CPP, together with an efficient variant (\cref{sec:exp:perturbed}). \dohyun{Unless otherwise specified, we train for 100 iterations with an effective batch size of 2,048; further implementation details are provided in the \cref{sec:supp_impl}.} \previous{Implementation details are provided in the \cref{sec:supp_impl}.}